 A yeast infection can impact the results of a Pap smear.
-The presence of a yeast infection can cause some cells to appear abnormal.
+The presence of a yeast infection may cause some cells to appear abnormal.
 However, these cells are not related to cancer.

 Yeast infections occur when the amount of Candida albicans, a type of yeast in the vagina, grows out of control.
 Symptoms usually include itching, burning, and inflammation around the vagina and vulva.
 A person may also develop a whitish coating around the vagina.